School Newsletter Software Comparison 2026: Daystage, Smore, Remind, ClassDojo, and Mailchimp

 - Email delivery: Strong.
 MJML-compiled inline HTML means newsletters render correctly across email clients without workarounds.

-- Ease of use: Block-based editor with a drag-to-reorder interface.
-Most teachers can build and send their first newsletter without documentation.
+- Ease of use: Block-based editor with 13 content block types and an AI draft feature.
+Click a button, describe the newsletter in plain English, and get a structured draft in seconds.
+Most teachers send their first newsletter without reading any documentation.

 - Mobile: Responsive design built in.
 Output renders as a single-column layout on phones automatically.